 Imagine steel reinforced concrete that could be indefinitely reshaped after hardening.
 This is basically what thermoplastics enable in the world of composites.
 The unique feature of a thermoplast to be remelted and reshaped opens many possibilities in terms of manufacturing routes, repairing and end-of-life use such as recycling.

 Using thermoplastics does not only allow you to choose from a broad pallet of materials which can be tuned according to your application but you can also circumvent hazardous compounds as used in classical composites industries.
 The chemical resistance of thermoplastic is outstanding.
-Coupled with the recycling possibilities, the market segment of thermoplastics is increasing heavily.
+Coupled with the recycling possibilities, the market segment of thermoplastics is increasing steadily.

 Thermosets can not be melted and reshaped after hardening, and thus not be re-used or recycled that easily.
 In addition, thermoplastics show higher impact resistance than thermosets, show excellent corrosion resistance and can endure harsh chemical environments.

 PA12 is the polyamide with the highest resistance to hydrolysis.
 Therefore, it is often used in humid environments and in applications in which the material is in contact with oil and gas.
-But also in sports and leisure applications PA12 can be a good fit.
+But also in sports and leisure applications, PA12 can be a good fit.

 PEKK shows outstanding chemical resistance and has excellent flame retardancy and low smoke generation and toxicity.
 As PEKK withstands sterilization processes it can be used in medical applications.
 PEKK has the strength to replace metal components in extreme conditions such as in aerospace.